Updating skills and knowledge

 - reflecting on and recording your learning

-Private study can make up no more than half of the required period.
+Private study can make up no more than half of your 60-day updating period.

 - the date